-NOTE: Persons employed within the STU and GRA categories may work during the intersession if enrolled during the prior regular semester, enrolled in three or more units during the intersession, or are accepted for admission to the following regular semester.
+NOTE: Persons employed within the STU and GRA categories may work during the intersession if enrolled during the prior regular semester, enrolled in three (3) or more units during the intersession, or are accepted for admission to the following regular semester.
 They may work during summer session if they are accepted for admission for the following fall semester or were enrolled for the prior spring semester.
-Students may work up to 40 hours per week during summer and intersession.
+Hours are not to exceed 1000 hours in any rolling twelve (12) months from their date of hire.